Elliot Anderson: International career

+Youth career

 Born in England, Anderson is of English and Scottish descent with a grandmother on his father's side born in Glasgow and later residing in Whitley Bay.
 He was a youth international for Scotland at U16, U17 and U18 level.
 He switched his allegiance to England in March 2021, making his debut in an unofficial friendly for England under-19s against Arsenal U23s on 27 March 2021.
 Anderson was selected in the Scotland under-21 squad in November 2021.
 Anderson received a second call-up for the Scotland U21 squad in March 2022, instead opting to remain with his loan club Bristol Rovers.
 Anderson made his Scotland under-21 debut on 5 June as they held group leaders Belgium to a 0–0 draw.
 He withdrew from a later Scotland under-21 squad, as he wanted to keep other representative options open.

 In August 2023, Anderson received his first call-up to the Scotland national team by head coach Steve Clarke, for a UEFA Euro 2024 qualifying match against Cyprus and a friendly against England, but pulled out due to injury.

 On 30 August 2024, Anderson received a first call up to the England U21 squad for UEFA Euro U21 qualifying fixtures against Northern Ireland and Austria.
 Elliot made a further two appearances on the 11 and 15 October 2024.
-Against Ukraine and Azerbaijan, the latter of which he scored his first goal, in a 7-0 win.
+Against Ukraine and Azerbaijan, the latter of which he scored his first goal, in a 7–0 win.

 Anderson was included in the England squad for the 2025 UEFA European Under-21 Championship.
 He scored the last goal of their quarter-final victory over Spain.
 Anderson started in the final as England defeated Germany after extra time to lift the trophy.
 His performances during the competition resulted in him being chosen by the UEFA Technical Observer panel for their team of the tournament.